franciscorafart/connect4/README.md

 # connect4
 Connect four game in Ruby.
 I did as an excersice to learn ruby.
 Game runs on the console.

+How to run?

+1. Download files
+2. Go to file directory in the Terminal
+3. run $ ruby connect4.rb (need ruby installed in your machine)
+4. Play!
+5. Follow me on github!

 # Explanation
 Implementing a two player game of Connect four: https://en.wikipedia.org/wiki/Connect_Four